alejandrofsevilla/neural-network-notes/README.md

 $$

 ## Optimization Algorithm
 In order to reduce the errors of the network, weights and biases are adjusted to minimize the cost function $C$.
-This is done by an optimization algorithm $O$, that iteratively modifies the network after running a certain number of training samples.
+This is done by an optimization algorithm $O$, that modifies the network parameters after running a certain number of training samples.
 Weights and biases are modified depending on their influence in the cost function, which is measured by the derivatives of the cost function $\large \frac {\partial C}{\partial {w_{n_{l-1}n_l}}}$ and $\large \frac {\partial C}{\partial {b_{n_l}}}$.

 $$ \large